Dr-z1/survey-form/README.md

 #### This Project Is A **Registration Form**, Developed As Part of The FreeCodeCamp Curriculum.

-#### The Primary Goal Is Learn HTML Forms By Building A Registration Form
+#### The Primary Goal Is Learn HTML Forms By Building A Registration Form.

 ## **Course Details**